-Sequence Courses Length of course
+Suggested Sequence Courses Length of course

 Year I Criminal Justice l year

-Year 2 Forensic Science OR Legal Studies l year l year
+Year 2 Forensic Science OR Legal Studies l year I year

 Year 3 Law & Order l year

 - Students have the opportunity to receive 4 credits from New England Technology by completing Criminal Justice with a grade of B or better and must complete one quarter at NEIT, and upon submission of an official transcript from Lincoln High School which verifies successful completion of the Criminal Justice course.
-To be eligible for transfer credit, students must begin classes at NEIT within one (1) year of the date of graduation from high school. - To be completers of the Law and Public Safety CTE program and receive the cord at graduation, students must successfully complete the sequence of courses above, complete at least 80 hours of work-based learning in the related program, and receive an industry-recognized credential and or college credits.
+To be eligible for transfer credit, students must begin classes at NEIT within one (1) year of the date of graduation from high school. - Students have the opportunity to receive industry credentials through the NOCTI Criminal Justice Exam. - To be completers of the Law and Public Safety CTE program and receive the cord at graduation, students must successfully complete the sequence of courses above, complete at least 80 hours of work-based learning in the related program, and receive an industry-recognized credential and or college credits.